shubhamthakur01/ML-models-scratch-implementation/README.md

 ## ML-models-scratch-implementation

-Here we tried to implement popular machine learning algorithm from scratch.
+Here we implemented popular machine learning algorithm from scratch.
 We tried to add functionality similar to sklearn.
 Following are the algorithm we implemented:

 1. Adaboost
 2. Decision Tree